bbcawodu/careadvisors-backend/docs/API_Version_2/Patient_Assist_Scheduler_Backend_API.md

 ### Available Navigator Appointments API (IN TEST)
-#### (Need to add available navigator number for various time slots)
+#### (Need to add number of available navigators for various time slots)
 #### ALL DATES AND TIMES ARE UTC

 To retrieve available navigator appointments for a given dictionary of consumer preferences, submit a POST request to: http://picbackend.herokuapp.com/v2/patient_assist_apt_mgr/.

+- The headers of the request should include:
+    - "Content-Type: "application/json""

 The body of the request should be a JSON document using the following template:

 ```
 {